OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 Under the **Tenants** menu, add two new Tenants and connect them to the **Web App Setup** project, and the environment we created earlier.

 For each tenant, you will need to click **CONNECT PROJECT** and select the setup project we just created.
-If you have chosen to create your Azure account variable as a *Project Template* you will need to provide the actual Azure account at this step.
+If you have chosen to create your Azure account variable as a **Project Template** variable you will need to provide the actual Azure account at this step.
 This allows you to provide different accounts for each tenant if required.

 ## Teardown